txt/plm19/doc/week2.md

 reader, which is learning a new syntactic concept for each macro.
 And so it should not be abused.

 Note: older languages used macros extensively.
 Modern languages, not so much.
-But maybe the tibe is turn (very new languages have macros, again, elixr, julia).
+But maybe the tide is turn (very new languages have macros, again, elixr, julia).

 ##  Production Systems

-_**Intent**_ Seperate the logic from the program.
+_**Intent**_ Separate the logic from the program.

-_**Problem**_ : High level knowlege, encoded into (e.g.) "C" becomes convulated, verbose, hard to maintain.
+_**Problem**_ : High level knowledge, encoded into (e.g.) "C" becomes convoluted, verbose, hard to maintain.

 _**Structure**_:

-- A working memroy of assertions
+- A working memory of assertions
 - An explicit high-level rule-based notation (recall proj1a) that matches to the working memory and, maybe, does updates to that memory.
-- A seperate inference engine that does
+- A separate inference engine that does
      - Match (find the N rules with satisfied conditions)
      - Select (finds the best rule to use)
      - Act (applies that rule)